open-watcom/owp4v1copy/bld/w32api/readme.txt

 the Microsoft headers.
 They can be eliminated by defining WIN32_LEAN_AND_MEAN to suppress inclusion of winsock.h by windows.h

+The function Wow64Win32ApiEntry() was included in the version of winreg.h and advapi32.lib that were included with Open Watcom 1.8.
+This undocumented function was present in Windows XP but has since been removed from the operating system.
+Any code that uses this function will not compile with current versions of Windows.
+It is therefore not available in current versions of Open Watcom.
+Please rewrite any code that uses this function to avoid using it or access it through GetProcAddress() on platforms where it is available.

 Documentation for the Win32 API is available over the Internet from Microsoft at http://msdn.microsoft.com/en-us/library/default.aspx.